baloon11/changing_ips_in_dns-files/README.md

 		example2.com.db

 3. Change `replace_list` In the head of the script.
+4. Run `python ip_replace.py`
-4. In the directory `new` will create new dns-files with new ips.
+5. In the directory `new` will create new dns-files with new ips.

 ##### Usage
 		python ip_replace.py